ErSuyogSunilGawkar/URL-SHORTENER-/README.md

 # URL-SHORTENER-
-A project for url shortener service using node,express, ejs and mongo.
+A project for url shortener service using node, express, ejs and mongo.